 Residency requirement.

-The City Administrator need not be a resident of the City, but may be required to reside within a distance of the City limits which would provide opportunity of optimum response time in case of a City emergency.
+The City Administrator need not be a resident of the City, but may be required to reside within a distance of the City limits which would provide opportunity of optimum response time in case of a City emergency as determined by the Personnel Policy.

 Qualifications.

 The City Administrator shall have experience and qualifications suitable to manage the City.
-A college degree in public administration or a B.A. degree in a related field combined with a minimum of seven years of experience and advanced education in public management is desirable.
-Membership and participation in an appropriate professional organization is required.
+Membership and participation in an appropriate professional organization is required including membership in International City Management Association (ICMA) and the Utah City Management Association (UMCA), with the cost for participation covered by the City.
+The membership must be obtained within 60 days.
 The City Administrator shall adhere to all ethical, training, and performance requirements established by Utah Law and City Ordinance or policy.

 Removal of the City Administrator

 The City Council may remove the City Administrator at any time, with or without cause or notice, by a super majority vote of its members which includes the Mayor.
+Reference the written contract.

 Discretion of the City Administrator

 The City Administrator shall have discretion to perform all duties described by ordinance, resolution, or agreement and all duties necessary and incident to the described duties.
-The City Administrator shall not have the power to disburse or obligate the City to disburse funds in excess of five thousand dollars ($5,000.00) unless the approval of the Mayor or City Council has been obtained.
+The City Administrator shall not have the power to disburse or obligate the City to disburse funds in excess of the limit outlined in the purchasing policy unless the approval of the Mayor or City Council has been obtained.
 Approval is deemed to be granted where the disbursement is pursuant to the intent and purpose of a duly adopted budget or authorized contract.

 Saving Clause